Sacred Coherence

 The unification earns its keep where the two faces seem to disagree.
 When something looks rationally right but ethically wrong — the profitable decision that turns your stomach — the model is underspecified: some value your calculation omitted is registering its existence, and the utility function is too narrow or too myopic.
 When something looks ethically right but irrational — the noble gesture that helps no one — the intuition is uncalibrated: a rule tuned for circumstances that no longer obtain, symbolic where it needs to be causal.
 In both cases the divergence is diagnostic, not tragic.
 The coherent agent responds neither with guilt nor with rationalization but with curiosity: where is the missing variable?
 Resolution comes from refining the model, reflecting on the value, or both — and the felt conflict between head and heart turns out to be an error signal from a single system, not a war between two.

 This picture bears on the oldest wall in philosophy, Hume’s barrier between is and ought — but only conditionally, which is the only way I claim anything.
 If “ought” derives from the constraints an agent must satisfy to sustain coherence — to keep perceiving truly, valuing consistently, and acting effectively over time — then ethics is rationality extended into the value domain, and the gap closes without metaphysical smuggling: there is no Good beyond the structure, only coherent and incoherent ways of being an agent.
 Whether that antecedent holds is the business of my ethics, not my epistemology; the framework that develops it is Phosphorism, which I lay out in Phosphorism: Illuminating Agency.
-Here I need only the conditional itself — and the observation that it is exactly the shape a Conditionalist should expect the bridge between fact and value to take.
+Here I need only the conditional itself — and the observation that it is the shape a Conditionalist should expect the bridge between fact and value to take.

 Three Objections